 ASD is a complex disorder limiting social skills and the ability to cope with changes of routine.
 It used to be thought that another character of ASD was a problem with play.

-If by some genetic mischance any aspect of this apparatus fails to develop correctly, everyday interaction is compromised, and the consequences for the individual will be serious.
-If the whole apparatus is disabled , the handicap is severe.
+If by some genetic mischance any aspect of the Fit apparatus fails to develop correctly, everyday interaction is compromised, and the consequences for the individual will be serious.
+If the whole apparatus is disabled, the handicap is severe.
 I ask whether a defect here might characterise ASD.
-I pose this just as a question.